thegirldweez/thegirldweez/README.md

 <div align="justify">
 I'm an aspiring web developer with an emphasis on front-end development.
 My tech education has been a non traditional path of trial, error and self teaching.
 It's been (and still is) a <strong>j o u r n e y</strong>.
-I love diving into coding challenges and collaborating with like minded individuals.
+I love diving into coding challenges and collaborating with creatives.
 The tech landscape is ever evolving and changing right before our eyes.
 I'm looking forward to being apart of that change.
-Full of ideas that I can't wait to build and share! 💫</div>
+I'm full of ideas that I can't wait to build and share! 💫</div>
 <p>&nbsp;&nbsp;</p>